 Teachers model and teach children how to adapt their speech to a wide range of circumstances and demands.
 Effective communication, both verbal and non-verbal, is taught through a variety of activities, including debates, hot seating, conscience alleys, freeze framing, role playing and presentations.

 Phonics is taught every day in EYFS and Year 1, with children reviewing previous phonics knowledge before learning to say, read and write new sounds.
 A love of reading is first introduced in EYFS, where children have interactive, multi-sensory experiences inspired by a range of books and can develop an independent interest in reading for pleasure.
 This is then further developed across Key Stage 1 and 2, where children can choose from a wide range of age-appropriate books in classroom book corners, as well as browsing the titles in our extensive library area.
-For World Book Day, we celebrate the children’s favourite books with dressing up as a favourite book character, as well as participating in book-related activities throughout the day.
+As well as promoting this love of reading and books, all children in Year 1 and targeted children from Y2 upwards, receive phonics teaching and support through Bug Club Phonics (KS1) and Rapid Phonics (KS2).
+As part of this system children have access to online reading books as well as hard copy reading books which support their phonic abilities.
+The books assigned online are picked to specifically hit the sounds the children have been working on in school and support their progress.

 Writing is inspired by a wide variety of stimuli, from traditional short stories and class readers to thought-provoking images and short films, which are linked to the year group’s termly learning journey.
 In Key Stage 1 and 2, teachers use a Talk for Writing approach in line with the National Curriculum in order for children to be fully immersed in a genre and to become familiar with the structure, vocabulary and grammatical techniques across a range of text types.
 Children are given regular opportunities for extended writing, allowing them to demonstrate new learning.
 Children are also taught to review and edit their own work, fostering independent self-evaluation and encouraging the children to always strive to achieve their full potential.